-And the great news is that there’s a 14-day free trial, meaning you can try out all of Mailbutler’s features before committing to a paid plan. don’t have to commit to a paid plan before you try out all of Mailbutler’s features.
+And the great news is that there’s a 14-day free trial, meaning you can try out all of Mailbutler’s premium features before committing to a paid plan.

 Once Mailbutler is up and running, you’ll be able to schedule emails directly within your Apple Mail inbox.